 INTERNATIONAL TRADE: In 2022, the value of international trade (imports and exports) passing through Santa Cruz County's Nogales port of entry totaled $29.1 billion, up 16.4% from 2021.
 Exports totaled $10.4 billion, up 4.9%, while imports came in at $18.6 billion, up 23.9%.

-BANK DEPOSITS: In 2022, bank deposits in Santa Cruz County (as of June 30) were up 33.4% from 2021.
-That was the fastest rate of increase on record (with records back to 1994).
-Deposits in recent years were helped along by economic stimulus payments and other COVID programs.
+BANK DEPOSITS: In 2023, bank deposits in Santa Cruz County (as of June 30) were down 14.2% from a year prior, after increasing 33.4% in 2022.
+The jump in 2022 was the fastest rate of increase on record (with records back to 1994).

 BANKRUPTCY FILINGS: In 2022, there were 62 bankruptcy filings in Santa Cruz County, down 16.2% from 74 in 2021.
 Filings fell steeply in 2020, 2021, and 2022, helped along by COVID programs, including mortgage relief and the eviction moratorium.
 Bankruptcy filings in Santa Cruz County peaked at 150 in 2019, the year before the start of the pandemic.